platformsh/platformsh-docs/docs/src/administration/web/environments.md

 weight: 2
 sidebarTitle: "Environments"
 description: |
-  Platform.sh helps a coder with the development workflow by making it easy to manage multiple environments, including the Master environment which runs the production website.
-It's precisely like a "development" or a "staging" server, except they are created on the fly, and they are absolutely identical copies of their parent environments.
+  An environment on Platform.sh is a logically separate instance of an application, complete with all of the services that application requires.
+You can think of an environment as a complete working website, related to, but safely isolated from others in the project.
 ---

 {{< description >}}

+Each project includes multiple environments--typically the production environment and three or more additional environments which can be used for development, testing, staging, review, etc.

+New environments can be created in moments through a Git clone, via the [Platform.sh Command Line Interface]({{< relref "/development/cli.md" >}}), or via the [Platform.sh web console]({{< relref "/administration/web.md" >}}), and will be an exact replica of their parent environments.
+This means new environments will have all of the data, as well as the services (like databases, network storage, queues, routing, etc.) instantly cloned.

-An environment is tied to a Git branch, plus all the services that are serving that branch.
-You can see that as a **complete working website**.
-With Bitbucket and GitHub integrations you can even get a "development server" for each and every pull request.
+The relationships between environments is hierarchical, and can be organized in any way that suits your organization, rather than mandating a strict development → staging → production workflow.
+An environment is tied to a Git branch and can be created on demand.
+With Bitbucket and GitHub integrations you can even get a "development server" automatically for each and every pull request.

 You can have branches that are not tied to a running instance of your application; these are what we call "inactive environments".